 Cons of Using Laser Printers

-Refilling a laser printer toner becomes quite a hassle because of its availability plus the price.
-Refilling a toner costs twice as much as replenishing inkjet cartridges.
+Refilling a laser printer toner becomes quite a hassle because of its availability and price.
+Refilling toner costs twice as much as replenishing inkjet cartridges.

 Damage and Repair: